ghostdsb/snake/README.md

 ![snake](snake-game.gif)

 This project is a Snake game implemented using the Raylib library, where the snake uses Breadth-First Search (BFS) to find food and Flood Fill for survival in challenging situations.
-The AI ensures the snake avoids walls and its own body, offering a smart and engaging gameplay experience.
+The AI ensures the snake avoids walls and its own body.

 ### Features